BroseleyCameraClub/BroseleyCameraClub.github.io/Competition_Rules.md

 <br>
 Quarterly Competition entries will be rectangular in shape, and 'up to' but no larger than A4.
 These entries do not need to be mounted.

-Competition Titles can be found in the current programmee lists.
+Competition Titles can be found in the current programme lists.

 The image title should be presented clearly at the base of the mount.